-A "Generating Capacity Advisory" is primarily issued for information purposes; it anticipates when conditions that may affect BES (Bulk Electric System) operations are anticipated.
-It automatically kicks off initiates utility tracking activities, and it initiates inter-utility and inter-agency communication.
+A "Generating Capacity Advisory" is primarily issued for information purposes when conditions that may affect BES (Bulk Electric System) operations are anticipated.
+It automatically initiates utility tracking activities, and it initiates inter utility and inter agency communication.

-The FRCC issues a Capacity Advisory when either (1) a forecast of extreme temperatures around the state are forecasted as defined in the table below, or (2) one or more utilities within the FRCC footprint have issued, or are planning to issue, public appeals for conservation of electricity.
+The FRCC issues a Capacity Advisory when either (1) extreme temperatures around the state are forecasted as defined in the table below, or (2) one or more utilities within the FRCC footprint have issued, or are planning to issue, public appeals for conservation of electricity.

 Due to the geographical and electrical configuration of Florida, the state has been divided into two areas.
 Area 1 includes Gainesville, Tallahassee and Jacksonville (north Florida).
 Area 2 includes Orlando, Tampa, St. Petersburg and Miami (central and south Florida).
-Temperature thresholds have been set for each of these cities and when two 2 of the cities in Area 1 or three 3 of the cities in Area 2 exceed their temperature triggers, the FRCC issues an Capacity Advisory.
-The temperatures are important since severe weather (hot or cold) can be accompanied by significant increases in electric demand.
+Temperature thresholds have been set for each of these cities and when two of the cities in Area 1 or three of the cities in Area 2 exceed their temperature triggers, the FRCC issues a Capacity Advisory.
+The temperatures are important since severeweather (hot or cold) can be accompanied by significant increases in electric demand.

 Location Winter Summer

-Area 1 Jacksonville Below 21 F Above 98 F
+Area 1 - Jacksonville Below 21 F Above 98 F

 Gainesville Below 24 F Above 95 F

 Tallahassee Below 20 F Above 98 F

-Area 2 Miami Below 40 F Above 92 F
+Area 2 - Miami Below 40 F Above 92 F

 Orlando Below 30 F Above 95 F

 St. Petersburg Below 32 F Above 95 F

 Tampa Below 31 F Above 93 F

-For FPL a Capacity Advisory will be issued when (1) three of the cities in Area 2 exceed their temperature threshold triggers and one of those cities is Miami or (2) FPL appeals to the public for conservation appeals by FPL, of electricity.
+For FPL a Capacity Advisory will be issued when (1) three of the cities in Area 2 exceed their temperature threshold and one of those cities is Miami or (2) FPL appeals to the public for conservation of electricity.